ludeknovy/jtl-reporter-docs/docs/guides/aws-ec2-installation.md

 cd jtl-reporter-main/
 docker-compose up -d
 ```
-You jtl should be running at <publicipv4:2020>
+jtl should be running at <publicipv4:2020>